 It was very nearly perfect.

 While Logano may well be the future of stock car racing at any level he chooses, Schrader is the epitome of its past.
 A true racer’s racer, Schrader raced for years in a time and place where it wasn’t about the money.
-In reality, he still does-he races far more away from the glamour and excess of the Sprint Cup Series than in it, has for all of his career, even when he was Top 10 in Cup points year in and year out.
-For Schrader, it’s never been about the fame or really even the money-although the money has been nice, giving him the cars for the real racing.
+In reality, he still does.
+Schrader races far more away from the glamour and excess of the Sprint Cup Series than in it and has for all of his career, even when he was top 10 in Cup points year in and year out.
+For Schrader, it’s never been about the fame or really even the money – although the money has been nice, giving him the cars for the real racing.
 The real racing comes at dirt and asphalt short tracks from one end of the country to the other, sometimes in ARCA, more often at the local level.
 And he nearly outruns the years at times in those races, although time grows short for Schrader and the few contemporaries he has left in Sprint Cup.

 Either way, last Sunday, it was very nearly perfect.